zey-2/tg_job_recommender/README.md

 The bot is designed to run as a long-running polling service.
 For production deployment:

-1. **Use a persistent hosting service** (VPS, dedicated server, or platform with always-on containers like Render, Railway, etc.)
+1. **Use a persistent hosting service** (VPS, dedicated server, or platform with always-on containers)
 2. **Run in polling mode**: `python main.py` (default mode)
 3. **Enable background scheduler**: The bot includes an in-process scheduler that checks every minute for users due for digest delivery
 4. **Set environment variables**: Ensure all required credentials are configured